i-love-coffee-i-love-tea/audogombleed.sh/docs/dev/FISH-COMPARISON.md

 completions as part of the package — trusted code, installed via package manager.
 That's a valid model.

-audogombleed.sh takes a different approach: the command hierarchy and help text are declarative (defined by indentation and comments), but the config also contains evaluated code — the `[env]` section can source files and set variables, and command expressions are executed via eval.
+derakht.sh takes a different approach: the command hierarchy and help text are declarative (defined by indentation and comments), but the config also contains evaluated code — the `[env]` section can source files and set variables, and command expressions are executed via eval.
 The tool validates file permissions before sourcing anything (rejects world-writable files, files owned by other users, symlinks to unsafe targets).

-The tradeoff: fish completions are safer because they're curated. audogombleed.sh configs are more flexible because they're user-defined.
+The tradeoff: fish completions are safer because they're curated. derakht.sh configs are more flexible because they're user-defined.
 Neither model is wrong — they serve different trust levels.

 ## The real comparison

-Fish is a better shell for interactive use. audogombleed.sh is a framework for building completions for your own CLIs.
+Fish is a better shell for interactive use. derakht.sh is a framework for building completions for your own CLIs.
 Different problems.

 If your users all use fish: fish completions are fine.
 If your users use bash and zsh